 Water resistance: 30 meters

-Strap: Louisiana alligator leather strap; various colors and finishes depending on a version.
+Strap: Louisiana alligator leather strap with GO deployant clasp; various colors and finishes depending on a version.
 Stainless steel bracelet